Newlin Quaker Center

 The Newlin Quaker Center is housed in Virginia Cottage, also the home of the Office of Religious Life, located on a beautiful and tranquil corner of campus — a perfect spot for reflection and spiritual renewal.

 The Quaker Fellows Scholarship Program is a vital part of the work of the Newlin Quaker Center.
 The program emphasizes leadership growth, community development and spiritual experiences.
-You can learn more about the program or application process here.

 Additionally, the Newlin Quaker Center offers programming throughout the year related to Principles and Practices, consensus-based decision-making and the Religious Society of Friends.